Darth-Revan/rust-lang_Doc-LaTeX/README.md

 Rust and its components is primarily distributed unter the terms of the MIT License and the Apache License 2.0.
 For the original license document see [https://github.com/rust-lang/rust].

+The Logo of the Rust programming language has been created by _Mozilla Corporation_ and is
+shared under the terms of _Creative Commons CC BY 4.0_ [https://creativecommons.org/licenses/by/4.0/].

 **I am not in any form the original author of "The Rust Programming Language".
 I only redistribut it as a LaTeX-based PDF version for offline usage on PCs and/or E-Readers.
-All my respect and gratitude belongs to the _Mozilla Foundation_ and _Mozilla Research_ for their fantastic work on the awesome language Rust.**
+All my respect and gratitude belongs to  _Mozilla Corporation_ and _Mozilla Research_ for their fantastic work on the awesome language Rust.**